-In my last post I wrote about a road rage incident that left an innocent woman with gunshot injuries just because she honked her horn at another car.
-The shooter has still not been apprehended though I suspect that will eventually happen since there is a photo of the car now on the internet.
+In a recent post we wrote about a road rage incident that left an innocent woman with gunshot injuries just because she honked her horn at another car.
+The shooter has still not been apprehended though we suspect that will eventually happen since there is a photo of the car now on the internet.

 The shooter in this case was prohibited purchaser.
 From the article linked above: